slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can choose courage or comfort, but you can’t choose both.

 The size of your life is directly proportional to how much discomfort you are willing to endure.
-You keep doing what you're good at to avoid confronting the real problems in your life.
+You keep doing what you’re good at to avoid confronting the real problems in your life.
 Breaking rules can be frightening, but comfort is the enemy of achievement.
-You'll never achieve what you want in life without taking risks.
+You’ll never achieve what you want in life without taking risks.
 Prioritizing risk over safety is the path to progress.
-If you act average, you'll remain average.
+If you act average, you’ll remain average.
 To outperform, you must be both different and correct.

 Hints: